Mrs Mary George Cheriyan, Deputy Principal, Centre for PeRL and Community Engagement

 Currently, Mary is a Deputy Principal, managing the RGS Centre for Pedagogical Research and Learning and Community Engagement portfolios.
 She aims to engender informed practice through a school-based research ecosystem that strengthens theory-practice nexus.
 She also steers Professional Development in the school.Mary actively participates in the educational fraternity, locally and overseas.
 She facilitates discourse in curriculum innovation, pedagogical research and Professional Development through platforms such as the annual PeRL Open Classroom and biannual Reflective Practitioner Symposium and internally, through Good Practice Day.
 She also presents papers and offers Consultancy to other organizations.

 Mary received the National Day Efficiency Medal (2006), Long Service Award (2012) and Commendation Award (2015).
+She also received an Educational Leadership Award from the World Education Congress (2017).
 She is a certified trainer in Understanding by Design (Wiggins and McTighe; Clayton), Developing Performance Assessment (Alberta Assessment Consortium) and Concept-based Curriculum and Instruction (Erickson).
 She is also trained in Critical Thinking (Richard Paul) as well as Differentiated Curriculum for the Gifted (Van Tassel-Baska; Kaplan).

 Mrs Lucille, YAP-CHUA Puay Lan, Head of Consultancy (Lead Specialist), Centre for Pedagogical Research and Learning